luismeyer95/balar/README.md

 ### How does it differ from GraphQL's DataLoader?

-DataLoader is a primary source of inspiration for Balar.
+DataLoader is a primary source of inspiration for `balar`.
 It allows you to batch requests to the same source within the same event loop tick.
-Balar takes the same concept but with a different implementation, batching requests to the same source within the explicit scope you provide (e.g. across the executions of a processor function for a given set of inputs).
-This approach guarantees consistent batching behaviour even when executing workflows that include conditional data fetching or calls to "non-batch" async functions (see https://github.com/graphql/dataloader/issues/285).
-Balar also provides some utilities to simplify usage at scale within API development projects (object wrappers).
+This library takes the same concept but with a different implementation, batching requests to the same source within the explicit scope you provide (e.g. across the executions of a processor function for a given set of inputs).
+With the addition of control flow operators, this approach guarantees consistent batching behaviour even when executing workflows that include conditional data fetching or calls to "non-batch" async functions (see https://github.com/graphql/dataloader/issues/285). `balar` also provides some utilities to facilitate and customize the batching behaviour (convenient proxy wrappers, concurrency control, error propagation strategies, etc).